1,047 related texts · 1 related myths · Page 2 of 22

 There's a powerful, almost prophetic passage preserved in Ginzberg's Legends of the Jews, a collection that draws together centuries of stories and interpretations.
 It speaks of a ...

 Moses sure did.
-Imagine this: you’re tending sheep in the desert, happily married, a father.
+You’re tending sheep in the desert, happily married, a father.
 Then, BOOM!
-God appears in a burning bush and tells you to go liberate an entire nation...
+God appears in a burning bush and tells you to go liberate an entire nation from slavery....

 The ancient Israelites, fresh out of Egypt, thought they had that… but then Amalek came along.
 The story of Amalek is more than just a battle; it's a clash between faith and doubt,...